All programs and materials are free. To make a request, please complete the Community Services form.

 Programs for people who work with kids and teens

 ASPIRE is an online, interactive curriculum for middle- and high-school teachers to educate students on the dangers of tobacco products.
 The program is available in English and Spanish.

-Sunbeatables® is a sun-safety curriculum for preschool teachers to educate children and parents about sun protection and promote sun safety behaviors to reduce children’s lifetime risk of developing skin cancer.
+Ray and the Sunbeatables and Be SunbeatableTM are sun-safety curricula to educate preschool through 5th grade students and their parents about sun protection and promote sun safety behaviors to reduce children’s lifetime risk of developing skin cancer.